aabbtree77/session-auth-starter/README.md

 1. The whole code base is now infected with "*.astro" which React cannot call.

+2. Routing/redirects/passing around data is a mess, just like everywhere else.

-2. Astro allows writing HTML, JSX, and "JSX-forked", which is quite confusing:
+3. Astro allows writing HTML, JSX, and "JSX-forked", which is confusing:

     ```astro
     <div class="min-h-screen gap-4 lg:gap-24 lg:w-3/5 mx-auto flex flex-col items-center text-base-content">